barchart/marketdata-api-js/docs/content/concepts/addenda.md

 const connection = new Connection();
 ```

-You can find an example in the Node.js sample script.
+You can find an example in the Node.js sample code.
 You'll see a ```LoggingProvider``` implemented to use [log4js](https://www.npmjs.com/package/log4js) here:

 > /example/node/logging/CustomLoggingProvider.js

 ## Utilities

-This SDK also contains a number of "pure" utility functions. typically, these functions are used to format values for display.
+This SDK also contains a number of "pure" utility functions.
+For example, functions to format prices in a human-readable fashion exist.
 Many of the functions are undocumented because the average SDK user will not require them.
 Browse the source code in */lib/utilities/* if you're curious.